 University Heart specialists stay on the leading edge of techniques and research to understand and identify cardiovascular diseases as well as heart injuries and abnormalities.
-Most procedures are noninvasive, requiring only an office or outpatient visit, and their results help physicians determine individualized treatments to put patients on the path to a healthier life.
+Most procedures are noninvasive, requiring only an office or outpatient visit, and the results help physicians determine individualized treatments to put patients on the path to a healthier life.

 Our highly trained and experienced sonographers and physicians use high-frequency sound waves to provide a detailed outline of the heart, allowing specialists to see and hear how the body’s largest organ is beating and pumping blood.
-Vascular ultrasounds offered for adult and pediatric patients help evaluate blood flow through arteries and veins.
+Vascular ultrasounds are offered for adult and pediatric patients help evaluate blood flow through arteries and veins.

 Another diagnostic tool is University Heart's state-of-the-art cardiovascular catheterization, which allows physicians to insert a thin catheter into an artery and advance it into the chambers of the heart or coronary arteries.
 In addition to the common femoral approach, University Heart cardiologists offer transradial access through the wrist, reducing risk of bleeding complications and recovery time.
-Diagnostic cardiac catheterization provides details about blood pressure in the heart, how much oxygen is in the blood and how well the heart muscle is pumping.
+Diagnostic cardiac catheterization provides details about blood pressure in the heart, how much oxygen is in the blood, and how well the heart muscle is pumping.

 Coronary artery calcium scoring, also referred to as a coronary calcium scan, uses computed tomography (CT) to look for calcium deposits, called calcifications, within the coronary arteries.